Frequently Asked Questions

 - Where should I select the coordinates I use for my analysis?

 For hydrological and hydraulic calculations for small catchments, the catchment centroid can be used.
-However, for large catchments or for catchments where there is a steep gradient it may be necessary to select multiple locations.

 For analysis of a particular rainfall event, the coordinates of the rainfall recording site should be used.